 First line of defense against ballistic missiles

-The EKV seeks out the target using multi-color sensors, a cutting-edge onboard computer, and a rocket motor used only for steering in space.
-It hones in on its target, and with pinpoint precision, destroys it using nothing more than the force of a massive collision.
-No traditional warhead is needed.
+The EKV seeks out its target using multi-color sensors, a cutting-edge onboard computer and a rocket motor that helps it steer in space.
+It guides to the target and, with pinpoint precision, destroys it using nothing more than the force of a massive collision.
+No traditional warhead is necessary.

-Standard-Missile 3 (SM-3®) is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missile threats.
-This “hit-to-kill” missile interceptor uses a kinetic warhead to collide with targets in space, far above population centers below.
-The SM-3 program is a critical piece of the United States' Phased Adaptive Approach for missile defense in Europe.
-The EKV and SM-3 vehicles have a combined record of 35 successful intercepts in space.
+The SM-3® interceptor is a defensive weapon used by the U.S. Navy to destroy short- to intermediate-range ballistic missile threats.
+This “hit-to-kill” interceptor uses a kinetic warhead to collide with targets in space, far above population centers below.
+The SM-3 program is a critical piece of the Phased Adaptive Approach for missile defense in Europe.
+The newest IIA variant features a larger, more sophisticated kinetic warhead.
+The EKV and SM-3 vehicles have a combined record of 40 successful intercepts in space.

-As part of a contract awarded in August 2015, Raytheon is designing a fourth kill vehicle — called Multi-Object Kill Vehicle (MOKV), which will destroy several objects in space by using advanced sensor, guidance, propulsion and communication technologies.
+As part of a contract awarded in 2015, Raytheon is designing a Multi-Object Kill Vehicle (MOKV), which will destroy several objects in space by using advanced sensor, guidance, propulsion and communication technologies.

-Design work on the MOKV concept is under way in the company's Advanced Missile System's product line, an industry-leading technology and innovation hub.
-Raytheon kill vehicles are assembled in the company's world-class, one-of-a-kind Space Factory, which has been called a national asset.
+Design work on the MOKV concept is underway at Raytheon's Advanced Missile Systems, an industry-leading technology and innovation hub.
+The company's kill vehicles are assembled in its world-class, one-of-a-kind Space Factory, which has been called a national asset.

 Learn more about Raytheon's Missile Defense Solutions.